ibm-cloud-docs/vpc/vpe-create.md

 * **--output** is the output format.
 Only JSON is supported.
 * **-q, --quiet** suppresses verbose output.

-## Creating an endpoint gateway by using the API
+## Creating an endpoint gateway with the API
 {: #vpe-ordering-api}
 {: api}